The GMS Approach

 • Difficulty translating a broad vision into actions.

-• Organizational units working at cross purposes; difficulty aligning actions across the
+• Organizational units working at cross purposes; difficulty aligning actions across the organization towards a common goal.

 Organizational Issues